catapillie/mer-proto/README.md

     var x = 0
 }
 ```
 In the example above, each times there is a pair of braces, it marks a block statement.
 Block are indented to keep the code clean.
-Usually you wouldn't want to throw random blocks are like in the above, but this code is still valid.
+Usually you wouldn't want to throw random blocks like in the above, but this code is still valid.
 Here, the largest block is redundant, the second largest is necessary, and all the smaller ones are redundant.

 Code inside a block is part of a smaller scope, so trying to reach declarations and definitions from a scope which you are not in is not possible.
 For instance, [declaring a variable](#variable-definition) inside a smaller scope using a block limits that variable to that scope, and so the fourth line below is an "unknown variable" error.
 ```swift